eniacluo/Micromouse/framework/README.md

 ## Sample file

-Please read and run sample.py to see how to use the framework.
+Please read core_demo.py and demo.py to see how to use the framework. core_demo.py is used for running the DFS in CORE.
+The set-up steps are as follows:

+### Run in CORE

+$ sudo nano /etc/core/core.conf

+change the line of custom_services_dir to: custom_services_dir = "full path of this folder"

+$ sudo nano ./preload.py

+_startup = ('"full path of this folder"/backservice.sh',)

+$ sudo nano /home/student/.core/nodes.conf

+change line: 4 { mdr mdr.gif mdr.gif {zebra OSPFv3MDR vtysh IPForward MyService}  netns {built-in type for wireless routers} }

+$ sudo nano ./backservice.sh

+change export ServiceHOME="full path of this folder"

+$ sudo nano ./config.ini

+change mazefile location to: "full path of this folder"/mazes/2012japan-ef.txt

+$ sudo nano ./maze.xml

+change all file locations to "full path of this folder".

+#### Set file permission

+$ chmod 755 __init__.py

+$ chmod 755 preload.py

+$ chmod 755 backservice.sh

+You don't need to re-set this setting every time you run this demo once set.

+$ sudo service core-daemon restart

+$ core-gui

+Then open maze.xml, edit all icon, wallpaper file paths into your own full path (CORE won't recognize), finally open the edited xml file in your core-gui.

+demo.py is used for running in EV3 in real maze.

+### Run in EV3

+Set up wifi:
+SSID: [sensorwebprinter]
+Password: [sensorweb]

+Two mice have been setup to automatically connect this wifi.
+Check their IP addresses, they will be 192.200.1.100 and 192.200.1.101.
+Put mouse No.1 into the maze at (2, 0) and make it face to the LEFT.
+Put mouse No.2 into the maze at (2, 7) and make it face to UP.
+See the following demonstration:

+Press the center button of EV3 to boot and wait until the main menu appears.
+Choose File browser->demo.py.
+Click the center button to start.
+The light may turn orange if everything is good.
+It is not necessarily that two mice start at the exact the same time.

+## Documentation for framework

 The detailed descriptions including the architecture are provided in https://docs.google.com/document/d/1im-nFw-iO0sKvpq5XH-agR5obBuFwbSLMbefUWsbebQ/edit?usp=sharing.
 If you have any questions, please mail to eniacsimon@gmail.com to get help.